CorfuDB/CorfuDB/docs/benchmarks/corfu-table.md

 RocksDb provides better performance for multithreaded applications.

 Conclusion:
-  - RocksDb more stable and solid solution then EhCache
+  - RocksDb is more performant than EhCache
   - RocksDb provides higher throughput
   - RocksDb more flexible: it provides a big number of the parameters and almost all the parameters can be tuned
   - EhCache can be used for relatively small data sets but it's slower and doesn't provide any advantages over RocksDb